-Here are some easy steps to effective perform a 5 WHY analysis:
+Here are some easy steps how to perform an effective Root Cause Analysis with a 5 WHY analysis:

 - Write down the problem.
 Writing helps you to formalize the problem and describe it completely.
 If you work with a team, it also helps the team to focus on the same problem.